MasterA5/Flet-Widgets-Library/README.md

 ## 📝 Examples

-Check out the `examples` directory for complete usage examples of each component.
+Check out the `Demo-Example.py` file for complete usage examples of each component.

 ## 🤝 Contributing